The Belluschi Pavilion, a mid-century modern house moved to the Marylhurst campus, was featured in the fall 2015 issue of Preservation Magazine.

 Earn your bachelor's in music therapy

 Combine your passion for music with your desire to help others.
-Now accepting students for 2015.

 Do you love music?
 Are you looking for a career that is both enriching and of service to others?
 Music therapy combines all of these qualities, and is a cutting edge, rapidly growing profession that mixes your passion for music with your dedication to helping people.